LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 So, we return only the fields we want, transform the address (*more on that below*) and return the apartments list, too.

-We will get to the apartments a bit later, but for now let's stop on the **address**.
-There's no such direct column in the DB, so we need to create an Attribute to concat that string from address street, postcode and city.
+We will get to the apartments a bit later, but for now, let's stop at the **address**.
+There's no such direct column in the DB, so we need to create an Attribute to concat that string from the street address, postcode, and city.

 **app/Models/Property.php**:
 ```php